khinsen/2015-04-13-leidenuniv/README.md

-# 2015-04-13-leidenuniv
+# Software Carpentry bootcamp at Leiden Observatory

-Software Carpentry bootcamp at Leiden Observatory
+This repository contains slides, examples, exercises, and other resources related to the Software Carpentry Bootcamp at Leiden Observatory on April 13-14, 2015.